Breakdown of Readership

 The Florida Youth Soccer Association (FYSA) is one of the top 10 largest memberships in the United States under US Youth Soccer.
 Their membership consists of over 250 clubs and leagues, 25,000 coaches and officials, and 105,000 players throughout the state of Florida.

 Georgia Soccer currently serves more than 98,000 affiliated members, including youth and adult players, referees, coaches and trainers and club administrators.
 There are approximately 70 soccer tournaments per year in Georgia pulling teams from all over the state and neighboring states including Alabama, Florida, Tennessee, Mississippi, Louisiana, and South Carolina.

-Tennessee Soccer has a currently membership reach of approximately 150,000 players, parents, referees, and coaches.
+Tennessee Soccer has a currently registered membership reach of approximately 55,000 players, referees, and coaches.
 There are approximately 80 soccer tournaments per year in Tennessee and over 110 registered clubs.